pawoody/dsc-4-final-project-online-ds-ft-041519/README.md

 <br>

 In this investigation, we'll use a [dataset](http://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008) representing 10 years (1999-2008) of clinical care records from 130 US hoptials.
-The dataset, contains ~100,000 patient encounters meeting the following criteria:
+The dataset contains ~100,000 patient encounters meeting the following criteria:

 1. It is an inpatient encounter (a hospital admission).
 2. It is a diabetic encounter, that is, one during which any kind of diabetes was entered to the system as a diagnosis.